Ashwin-Nema/BreachLock-Assignment/question-one/README.md

 # Introduction
 This is a simple note taking application which displays notes in descending order of time.
-The left side there is a calendar for selecting date and on the right side we have all the notes which a user has written
+The left side there is a calendar for selecting date and on the right side we have all the notes which a user has written.
+You have to add your title in the title field and body content in the body content field and click on the Save Note button for saving your note

 # Key libraries used:
 <ul>